South African Theory School

 Lecture format:

-Weekly synchronous lecture videos and tutorials, with the possibility of in-person discussions.
+Weekly live-streamed lectures and tutorials, with the possibility of in-person discussions.

 Method of evaluation: